subramanya1997/aws-agentic-trust/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
+5. Run code formatting and linting
-5. Submit a pull request
+6. Submit a pull request

 ## License